Flopflak/PrivateOffice/README.md

 ## Features
 ### 📝 Documents
 Create and edit plain text documents.
-These are only accesible to your account and no one else, apart from the server admin.
+These are only accessible to your account and no one else, apart from the server admin.
 ### 📊 Sheets
 Use sheets to manage all your data in more clear way.
 ### 👥 User system